storj-archived/storj.io/content/home/helping/helping3.md

 ---
 img : "img/store-retrieve.png"
-heading : Store & Retrieve File Pieces desc : We pay Hosts to run storage nodes where file fragments are privately stored, making data breaches a thing of the past. class : "whytardigrade" h : 110 w : 110
+heading : Store & Retrieve File Pieces desc : We pay Hosts to run Storage Nodes where file fragments are privately stored, making data breaches a thing of the past. class : "whytardigrade" h : 110 w : 110